-3.4.7 Costs of Carbon Pricing
+3.4.7 Costs of Carbon Pricing As previously discussed.

 The current generation in the SWIS consists of a mix of coal, gas and renewable sources, with an average carbon intensity of approximately 0.74 tCO2/MWh for Synergy's estimated dispatch in 2012/1328.
+0.206 tCO2/GJ does not match National greenhouse accounts

 The stand alone LRMC, which optimises generation based on costs which include carbon pricing, utilises entirely gas-fired (mainly CCGT) generation which has a lower carbon intensity.
 The Authority's consultant estimates a carbon intensity of 0.43 tCO2/MWh for CCGT generation and 0.5 tCO2/MWh for OCGT generation.
+0.139 tco2/GJ